canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q5/QuestionText.md

 - Attributes:
     - A `String` attributes called **colour**.
-    - Note that all attributes in this class are private
+    - Note that the attribute in this class is private

 - Constructors:
     - A constructor that accepts a `String` and initializes the **colour** attribute.